-This month I’ve been baking pastries, rolls, muffins, and tasty treats that remind me of the delicious fixings that make up the brunches and breakfasts served around Mother’s Day.
-It seems that many restaurants, hotels, and families love to celebrate Mother’s Day with a brunch or breakfast.
+This month I've been baking pastries (like this chocolate rye bread recipe), rolls, muffins, and tasty treats that remind me of the delicious fixings that make up the brunches and breakfasts served around Mother's Day.
+It seems that many restaurants, hotels, and families love to celebrate Mother's Day with a brunch or breakfast.

 Why is this?
 Can someone tell me the history of deciding that the morning is the best time for Moms to celebrate motherhood?
 Cause it seems like it may have been cooked up by someone that wanted to get things done later in the day.

 “We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.”
 Find our full disclosure here.